Skip to content

 Make sure you don’t include any personal details or contact information for anyone in the email.

-Features and limitations of committee mailer
+Features and limitations of community committee communications

-• The tool allows simple message creation and submission.
+• The tool allows simple message creation and submission

-• Our team reviews messages before approval and release.
+• Our team reviews messages before approval and release

-• All messages use a standard corporate template.
+• All messages use a standard corporate template

-• Members can unsubscribe from emails via a link in the email footer.
+• Members can unsubscribe from emails via a link in the email footer

 • The system supports hyperlinks to IOSH pages but does not allow images or documents to be sent.

-This outlines the process for IOSH community committee members to send communications to their members.
+• This outlines the process for IOSH community committee members to send communications to their members.
 It ensures that messages are sent to the intended recipients, comply with data protection regulations and are professionally branded.

 Terms of use